Is one person luckier than the other?

 Everything good and bad came from God - or the gods - for a reason.
-You had no influence on that.
+You didn't influence that.
 The only responsibility you had was to live according to religious rules.
 Fortunately, this changed later in the sixteenth century.

 Does coincidence exist or is everything predestined?

 This new movement of scientists and physicists saw the world as a very complex clockwork with a large number of cogs.
-This was the beginning of the philosophical concept called determinism.
-Within this philosophy, coincidence does not exist and one or more causes can be identified for each consequence.
+It was the beginning of the philosophical concept called determinism.
+Within this philosophy, coincidence does not exist, and one or more causes can be identified for each consequence.

-Is the world a collection of randomness or completely predictable?
+Is the world a collection of randomness or entirely predictable?

-In the sixties of last century the meteorologist Lorenz came up with a new variant of determinism.
+In the sixties of the last century, the meteorologist Lorenz came up with a new variant of determinism.
 He invented the chaos theory.
 According to him, the weather was not a linear accumulation of causes and effects, making it not easy to predict.